Calakmul: Site description

 The site core of Calakmul covers an area of approximately 2 km2, an area that contains the remains of roughly 1000 structures.
 The periphery occupied by smaller residential structures beyond the site core covers an area of more than 20 km2 within which archaeologists have mapped approximately 6250 structures.
 Calakmul matches the great city of Tikal in size and estimated population, although the density of the city appears to have been greater than that city.

 The stone used in construction at the site is a soft limestone.
 This has resulted in severe erosion of the site's sculpture.
 The city of Calakmul was built in a strongly concentric fashion and can be divided into zones as one moves outwards from the centre of the site.
 The innermost zone covers an area of approximately 1.75 km2 It contains most of the monumental architecture and has 975 mapped structures, about 300 of which are built from vaulted stone masonry.
 About 92 structures were built on large pyramids laid out around plazas and courtyards.
+Three pyramids, structures 1, 2, and 7, offer views above the tree tops.
 The city's core was bordered on the north side by a 6 m high wall that controlled access from the north and may also have had a defensive function.

 Many commoners residences were built along the edge of El Laberinto swamp to the west of the site core, although some high-status residences and public buildings were interspersed among these.
 The area between the residences was used for horticulture.